 The Convention on the Law of the Sea

 The United Nations Convention on the Law of the Sea (UNCLOS) supports implementation of the National Security Strategy, provides legal certainty in the world's largest maneuver space, and preserves essential navigation and overflight rights.
-One hundred and sixty nations and the European Union are Party to the Convention – but not the United States, the world's leading maritime nation.
+Over one hundred and sixty nations and the European Union are Party to the Convention – but not the United States, the world's leading maritime nation.

 The Convention is in the national interest of the United States because it establishes stable maritime zones, including a maximum outer limit for territorial seas; codifies innocent passage, transit passage, and archipelagic sea lanes passage rights; works against "jurisdictional creep" by preventing coastal nations from expanding their own maritime zones; and reaffirms sovereign immunity of warships, auxiliaries and government aircraft.